 E-mail your query to MLB.com Reds beat reporter Mark Sheldon for possible inclusion in a future Inbox column.
 Letters may be edited for brevity, length and/or content.

 I heard Thom Brennaman and Chris Welsh talking on FSN the other day about the Reds wanting to try to keep Johnny Cueto and Edinson Volquez's innings down under 200 to save their arms.
 I understand where they are coming from, but what happens if the Reds are still in the Wild Card hunt?
-Do they need to go out right now and get another pitcher or do they just use Homer Bailey and Daryl Thompson? -- Cody O., Piqua, Ohio
+Do they need to go out right now and get another pitcher or do they just use Homer Bailey and Daryl Thompson? -- Casey W., Continental, Ohio

 Right now, Maloney is on the disabled list with a right oblique strain.
 His won-loss record of 9-7 is decent, but his 4.19 ERA at Triple-A Louisville isn't as savory.
 It's not always easy to judge based on Spring Training appearances, but the lefty looked overmatched.
 More time in Minors won't hurt his career.
 He will eventually be in the Majors.

 I answered a similar question earlier this month and that answer was no. The Reds shouldn't blow up the farm system to get someone that would only serve to upgrade their playoff chances from marginal to unlikely.

 The club and doctor have great influence, but the decision ultimately rests with the player and his advisors.
 Reds medical director Dr. Tim Kremchek performs most of the team's operations and has worked on other teams' players (like Kerry Wood).
 Kremchek is considered one of the top orthopedic surgeons in the country.
 But if a player wants a second opinion or is more comfortable having another doctor operate, it's their right, and I've seen it happen over the years.